elki-project/elki-project.github.io/benchmarking.md

 For this benchmark we use the ALOI image data set, which has 110.250 objects, with just 8 dimensions (so the algorithms, distance functions and index structures are supposed okay).
 We tested four workloads, each with and without an R\*-Tree index.
 For this experiment, all R\*-Trees were incrementally loaded (bulk loading is faster, but was not yet available in all versions)

-The test system is a 2.67 GHz Intel Xenon X5650 (single-threaded, memory limit 32 GB)
+The test system is a 2.67 GHz Intel Xeon X5650 (single-threaded, memory limit 32 GB)

 | **Task**  | **ELKI 0.1** | **ELKI 0.2** |  **ELKI 0.3** | **ELKI 0.4** | **ELKI 0.5.0** | **ELKI 0.5.5** | **ELKI 0.6.0** | **ELKI 0.6.5** |
 |-----------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|